containers/crun-vm/examples/minikube/README.md

 runtimeclass.node.k8s.io/crun-qemu created
 ```

-Try going through the examples at [Using `crun-qemu` as a Kuberntes runtime].
+Try going through the examples at [Using `crun-qemu` as a Kubernetes runtime].

 Once you're done, you can delete the cluster with: